Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 ## Support

-If there is a bug or suggestion, or something you don\'t understand, you can [submit an issue](https://github.com/Xujiayao/MCDiscordChat/issues/new/choose) on GitHub.
+If there is a bug or suggestion, or something you don't understand, you can [submit an issue](https://github.com/Xujiayao/MCDiscordChat/issues/new/choose) on GitHub.

 ## Contributing